 While working on these projects, I researched and acquired high quality recording equipment including a Sony DSLR camera, lapel microphones with onboard recording capabilities, a field recorder, etc. My teammate worked on finding and clearing software expediting data synthesis.
 These conjoined efforts saved us hundreds of hours annually while upleveling our data and storytelling.
 The artifacts were powerful and compelling for internal and external stakeholders.

-My role as a User Researcher at Nuro marked the start of my transition to industry from non-industry and academic research.
-Here I learned how to apply a variety of user research methods for digital and physical products across different phases of product development and business strategy.
+My role as a User Researcher at Nuro was fast-paced, expansive, complex, and challenging.
+I loved it!
+Here I learned how to quickly design and execute user research methods for digital and physical products across different phases of product development and business strategy within robotics.
 This experience taught me critical thinking, agility, and how to be rigidly flexible.
 Projects can change quickly.
 It's important to assume positive intent, and work together to overcome complex challenges.